-You stand before the goddess of water, who brought all the rain in Egypt.
+You stand before the goddess of water, who brought all the rain to Egypt.
 Hoping that she’s not telepathic as well, you think how bizarre she looks with the head of a lioness and the body of a woman.
 I’m not washing that thing, you think.

 Luckily, her own priests are present and have already done the deed.
-All you have to do is smear some oil on that lion frown and get out of her temple — which was also the only place where she ever dwelled, back in ancient Egypt.
+All you have to do is smear some oil on that lion’s frown and get out of her temple — which was also the only place where she ever dwelled, back in ancient Egypt.

 Chinese Sea Gods

 Another ancient religion with lots of deities, there were several Chinese gods and goddesses in charge of the water and sea.